 When your child throws things, including toys, stay calm and redirect if it gets too much of an issue.
-I usually find redirecting my toddler son works most of the time when he is doing something I don’t want him to do.
+I usually find redirecting my toddler son works when he is doing something I don’t want him to do.

 Put together a list of more appropriate behavior and as soon as you see your toddler throw things or toys, go back to that list and make them do that instead.

-The toddler years can be a challenge, but you will miss it when it’s gone.
+The toddler years can be challenging, but you will miss them when it’s gone.